Originally published August 14, 2020, by Rocky Trifari. Last updated on April 6, 2021.

 Starting out with a free service can be great.
-It allows you to try out blogging if you’re unsure whether or not you will like it or not without any monetary risk.
+It allows you to try out blogging if you’re unsure whether you will like it or not, without any monetary risk.

 However, if you want to grow or scale your website, free options simply do not offer you the type of freedom and flexibility that you need.

 With free hosting, you lose out on performance.
 If you choose to use a random company that offers free hosting, you will definitely need to purchase expensive add-ons or migrate to a paid option as you grow.